rust-lang/rust-by-example/examples/fn/closures/input_functions/input.md

-Since closures are possible as arguments, you might wonder if functions are possible as well.
-Indeed they are!
-The previously mentioned `Fn`, `FnMut`, and `FnOnce` `traits` all dictate in what fashion a closure captures variables from the enclosing scope.
-Because a function can *never* capture variables, closures are strictly more flexible.
+Since closures may be used as arguments, you might wonder if the same can be said about functions.
+And indeed they can!
+However, because a function can *never* capture variables, closures are strictly more flexible.
 Therefore, any function which can take a closure as an argument can also take a function.

 {input_functions.play}

+As an additional note, the `Fn`, `FnMut`, and `FnOnce` `traits` dictate how a closure captures variables from the enclosing scope.

 ### See also: